 Public water systems have a number of strategies to protect their customers from microbial contamination.
 One widespread method for keeping public drinking water safe and free of contaminants is called the multiple barrier approach, which uses various tools and strategies to prevent contamination of drinking water from the source to the tap.
-This approach includes the protection of the source water, many treatment techniques in a row that provide redundancy, and proper management of the distribution system.

 Testing for every waterborne pathogen would be difficult and expensive, so water distribution systems are instead required to frequently test for water quality characteristics that indicate whether there are any issues with the treatment process, including turbidity.